Military Logistics Academy: History

 It traces its history from the Quartermaster Course of the Imperial Russian Army, formed on 31 March 1900, when Emperor Nicholas II approved the "Regulations on the Quartermaster Course" in Petrograd.
-In 1918, it was reorganized into the Military Economic Academy of the Red Army.
+In 1918, it was reorganized into the Military Administrative Academy of the Red Army.
 Over 1,000 students of the academy took part in the Russian Civil War, with many serving in positions in the Eastern, Turkestan and other fronts.
 By the time the Great Patriotic War began, more than 13,000 qualified logistic specialists were by the academy.
 In early 1938, the academy was relocated to Leningrad.
 In 1956, it was merged with the Military Academy of Logistics and Supply into the Military Academy of Logistics and Transport.
 In 1998, the academy on the rights of its branches includes the Volsk Higher School of Logistics and the Ulyanovsk Higher Military Technical School.
 In 2008, the Volga Higher Military School of Logistics, the Ulyanovsk Higher Military Technical School of Logistics (Military Institute), and the Military Transport University of Railway Troops and Military Communications were attached to the academy as a branch.